Make the most of your university experience at UFV by taking advantage of the many services and supports we offer for

-Residence is much more than just a place to live; it’s the best way to get a complete university experience.
+Student Housing is much more than just a place to live; it’s the best way to get a complete university experience.
 Residence at UFV means small communities of students living, working, studying, and socializing together.
 Feel supported as you develop skills, gain information, and access many of the resources on the UFV campus.
-UFV’s residence, Baker House, houses 202 students on the Abbotsford campus.
+UFV’s student housing, Lá:lem te Baker, houses 202 students on the Abbotsford campus.

 University is a life experience that extends far beyond the classroom, lab or workshop.
 Working with and for UFV students, Student Life aims to support the development of a vibrant campus.
 Start now and get involved — from new student and parent/supporter orientations to recreation, leadership and event programming to clubs and associations — we have something for every student at UFV.